joshallenit/gh-stacked-diff/README.md

 Calls `./gradlew assembleInternalDebug` and install on real device.
 Use "-s" (silent) flag to not use voice (`say`) to announce success/failure.
 Any options after, or in-lieu of, "-s" will be passed to the `./gradle` command, for example `--rerun-tasks`.

+#### Script: install-apk

+`install-apk`

+Installs the already compiled APK on a real devices.
+Useful for after you have run `install-app` but forgot to plugin in your phone 😄.

 ### To Help with Github

 #### Script: add-reviewers